malek-luky/Artificial-Intelligence-in-Robotics/Semester_Project/README.md

 # Artificial Intelligence in Robotics

-This repository contains the code for a project on Artificial Intelligence in Robotics.
+This repository contains the code for a Semester project on Artificial Intelligence in Robotics.

 ## Setting up Coppelia Sim